 As a responsible corporate citizen, PCPD has been sponsoring and co-organising charitable events in Hong Kong.
 The Group participated in the Healthbank Cookie Campaign by Helping Hand and A Day with Food Angel.
-The Group is awarded the Caring Company Logo in 2018/19.
+The Group is awarded the Caring Company Logo in 2019/20.

-Being a long-term partner of the Hong Kong Society for Rehabilitation, PCPD stepped up its effort in 2018.
+Being a long-term partner of the Hong Kong Society for Rehabilitation, PCPD stepped up its effort in 2019.
 The Group not only supported the organization in terms of sponsorship, but also actively participated in volunteer services.

-The Group has participated the "Business-School Partnership Programme" organized by Hong Kong General Chamber of Commerce for the second consecutive year.
-Students from partner school Pui Tak Canossian College ("Pui Tak") were invited to join a career talk to learn about the career path and job opportunities in the property management industry and that was followed by a guided tour to club Bel-Air.
-Students were also invited to co-organise the Group's Christmas Party 2018 held on December 17, 2018.
+The Group has participated the "Business-School Partnership Programme" organized by Hong Kong General Chamber of Commerce for the third consecutive year.
+Students from partner school SKH Lui Ming Choi Secondary School were invited to join a career talk to learn about the career path and job opportunities in the property management industry and that was followed by a guided tour to Club Bel-Air.